-Frank Vibert addresses key sources of constitutional obsolescence, identifies the main challenges for constitutional updating and sets out the ways in which constitutions may be made fit for the 21st century.
+Frank Vibert addresses key sources of constitutional obsolescence, identifies the main challenges for constitutional updating and sets out the ways in which constitutions may be made suitable for the the 21st century.
 By highlighting the importance of seeking co-operative solutions to common problems, and the need for citizens to know which actors hold authority and how to gain redress, he lays out the standards that constitutional reformers ought to adhere to.

 This book will be invaluable for students of political science, public administration and policy, law and constitutional economics.
 Its analysis of how constitutions can be made fit for purpose again will appeal to all concerned with governance, practitioners and reformers alike.